keeks-mtl/go-tennis/README.md

 - Ability to cancel a lesson
 - To check in realtime on register form if the username already exists.

-## Database Design

-During the development stage I worked with Django's default sqlite3 database.
-- The collections are associated with one another through the following ways:
-    -

 ## Data Modelling

-### Bag App

 ### Coaches App
 #### Coach